calyxir/calyx/docs/calyx-py.md

 {{#include ../calyx-py/test/builder_example.py:const}}
 ```

-Calyx groups use a latency-insensitive go/done interface.
+Calyx groups use a [latency-insensitive go/done interface][godone].
+When the `done` signal of a component is `1`, it signals that the component has finished executing.
+Oftentimes, computing this signal is conditional.
+We use [guarded assignements][guarded] to a group's done signal in order to express this.
 Writing a group's done condition with the builder is pretty similar to doing so in Calyx, except that the `?` used for guarded assignments is now `@` (due to conflicting usage of `?` in Python).

 ```python
 {{#include ../calyx-py/test/builder_example.py:done}}